 Early American Literature

 Overview of literary trends in American literature from the colonial period to the Civil War with focus on individual stories, essays, and poems of representative authors.
 Discussion includes concepts of theme, image, symbol, and irony as well as critical analysis of literature in light of these contexts.
 Class discussions of reading assignments assist students in understanding the contexts out of which the literature grows, how the literature reflects the times, and how it reveals the nature of the characters who make the times.
-3 Credits (3 Lecture - 0 Lab) Prerequisite(s): ENL111.
+3 Credits (3 Lecture) Prerequisite(s): ENL111.
 Fall Only.

 Early British Literature and American Democratic Values

 Overview of British literature from Anglo-Saxon times until the beginning of the Industrial Revolution, with an emphasis on the literary representation of values and institutions that support the development of American democracy.
 Themes discussed include leadership, models of governance, freedom, justice, and equality.
 Featured texts include poetry, prose, and foundational documents of British and American democracy.
 3 Credits (3 Lecture) Prerequisite(s): ENL111.

 Literature of the American Indian

 Readings in the oral and written literature of Native Americans, with emphasis on literature produced in North America.
 The works are approached through literary criticism, philosophy, religion, psychology, history, and social criticism.
 3 Credits (3 Lecture) (Cultural Diversity) Fall Only.

 Overview of literature written by women of different eras and cultures, using literature from classical times to the present to examine the various ways women see themselves and the ways their cultures view them.
 Includes responses to and critical analysis of literature from all genres.
 3 Credits (3 Lecture) Prerequisite(s): ENL111.
 Spring Only.